List of roller coaster elements: Wave turn

 A wave turn, commonly found on Rocky Mountain Construction roller coasters, is a 90-degree banked turn that incorporates a small camelback hill.
 The airtime feature separates wave turns from typical banked turns.
 When a train banks either right or left into an inclined turn, it traverses an airtime hill while banked at 90 degrees.
 The element finishes with the train exiting in the opposite direction that it entered.

 Inverting elements

 Banana roll

-A banana roll is an inversion element named after its shape that is similar to an elongated cobra roll.
-It first appeared on Takabisha at Fuji-Q Highland in 2011.
-The element may invert riders once, as it does on Takabisha and TMNT Shellraiser (Nickelodeon Universe), or it may invert riders twice as it does on Steel Curtain at Kennywood.
+A banana roll is an inversion element similar to an elongated cobra roll and is named after its shape.
+Unlike a cobra roll, the banana roll only inverts riders once.
+The element first appeared on Takabisha at Fuji-Q Highland in 2011, and it also appears on TMNT Shellraiser at Nickelodeon Universe and Steel Curtain at Kennywood.

 Batwing

 A batwing is a heart-shaped roller coaster element that features two inversions.
 The train goes into a reverse sidewinder, followed by a sidewinder.
 It is the inverse of a cobra roll.

 Like other inversions, this element has different names depending on the roller coaster's manufacturer.
 It is most commonly known as a batwing, which is the term used by Bolliger & Mabillard (B&M).
 Afterburn at Carowinds and Montu at Busch Gardens Tampa Bay are two examples that feature this element.
 It was first marketed as a Kamikaze Kurve by Arrow Dynamics during the construction of Orient Express at Worlds of Fun, which opened in 1980.
 Arrow would later refer to the element as a boomerang in future projects, such as the defunct Great American Scream Machine at Six Flags Great Adventure.
 One variation of the batwing is known as a bowtie, where the entrance and exit of the inversion are in the same direction.
 Dragon Mountain at Marineland of Canada is the only coaster to feature this element, according to the Roller Coaster DataBase.